eBay/IOManager/README.md

 ## Build
 To build (assuming a recent version of conan package manager is installed)
 ```
+   $ ./prepare.sh # this will export some recipes to the conan cache
    $ conan create . <user>/<channel>
 ```